Skip to main content

 Entities Involved

-The system resolves the intent to concrete Things: the fan (audience_member) and the creator token (token).
+The system resolves the intent to concrete Things: the website (astro_site), landing page (astro_page), and pricing table component (react_component).

 Connections